 By Marika Sboros

 Fasting really is as old as the hills of ancient Greece.
-It’s a bedrock that sages created for ancient traditional healing systems across the globe.
-Those sages intuitively saw fasting as a natural way to boost and protect health.
+It’s a bedrock of traditional healing systems across the globe to boost and protect health.

 Yet many doctors and dietitians dismiss fasting as “dangerous”.
-They call it “trendy” and a “fad”, even in its “intermittent fasting” (IF) incarnation.
-Fortunately, growing numbers of doctors and dietitians disagree.
-Even formerly diehard foes of fasting now see it in a new and positive light.
-But even staunch supporters of fasting don’t promote it as a panacea for all ills.
-They also acknowledge that fasts may cause unwanted, short-term side effects.
+They call it “trendy” and a “fad”, including in its “intermittent fasting” (IF) incarnation.
+Growing numbers of doctors, dietitians and researchers disagree.
+However, they acknowledge that fasts may cause unwanted, short-term side effects.